“God, grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference.”

 – Reinhold Niebuhr

-Though widely known as the saying uttered in Alcoholics Anonymous, the Serenity Prayer can apply to many facets of life.
+Though widely known as the credo of Alcoholics Anonymous, the Serenity Prayer can apply to many facets of life.
 It’s a passage of beauty and one that’s true for anyone regardless of religion.
 It’s also a blessing for those who can master its teachings.

 The ability to see clearly the things we are in control of and the things we’re not is an essential part of life, especially when it comes to understanding who you are and what makes you happy.